 function.
 If it's True

-(the default), we split the data in date order.We will be using all the features available in this dataset, which are the open, high, low, volume and adjusted close.
-Please check this tutorial to learn more what these indicators are.
+(the default), we split the data in date order.We will use all the features available in this dataset: open, high, low, volume, and adjusted close.
+Please check this tutorial to learn more about what these indicators are.

 The above function does the following: